pg886/CODEMORE-TASK-2/README.md

 **Overview of the Project**

-# Contact Form Project
+**Website Project with HTML, CSS, PHP, and MySQL**

-This is a simple contact form built using HTML, CSS, and JavaScript.
-It allows potential clients to submit inquiries, including their name, email, subject, and message.
-The form includes client-side validation to ensure that all fields are correctly filled before submission.
-Upon successful submission, a confirmation message is displayed to the user.
+This project is a dynamic website built using HTML, CSS for the frontend, and PHP with MySQL for the backend.
+The website includes multiple pages, user interactions, and a database connection for handling dynamic content.